 Click here for the Vancouver public art installation Flow that ran from 2009 to 2023 at 1 Kingsway

-The image above is documentation of the work at the site.
-The work was decommissioned from the site at 1 Kingsway in 2023 due to failure of both of the 20,000 lument projectors.
+Note: This work was finally decommissioned from the site at 1 Kingsway in 2023 due to failure of both of the 20,000 lument projectors.

 As the public artwork outlasted it's 10 year tenure, replacing the projectors was an expense that the public art program understandibly could not undertake.
-The live feed is being re-coded
+The live feed is being re-coded now so that it can run as an online work: the work itself still runs flawlessly, but additional coding is required to run the work live online.
+It will be up and running in 2026 at FlowOnline

-Communication Technologies Laboratory), no image is ever exactly replicated.
-In this online version, the work will unfold live in it's full expression
+In this online version, the work will unfold live in it's full expression including independently transitioning layers of the scene(s) and live mixing of images.

 Over the course of the day and night, Flow shifts between live tableaus in which hundreds of photographic portraits and altered landscapes,